sakundu/MacroPlacement/CodeElements/Clustering/README.md

 ## **II.
 What *exactly* is the Hypergraph, and how is it partitioned?**
 From the above information sources, the description of the [Grouping](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/CodeElements/Grouping/README.md) process, and information provided by Google engineers, we are fairly certain of the following.
 * (1) Clustering uses the hMETIS partitioner, which is run in “multiway” mode.
-More specifically, hMETIS is **always** invoked with *nparts*=500, with unit vertex weights.
+More specifically, hMETIS is **always** invoked with *nparts*=500 + number of "fixed" (i.e., specified as monolithic clusters of vertices, using the .fix input file mechanism of hMETIS) groups, with unit vertex weights.
 The hyperparameters given in Extended Data Table 3 of the [Nature paper](https://www.nature.com/articles/s41586-021-03544-w.epdf?sharing_token=tYaxh2mR5EozfsSL0WHZLdRgN0jAjWel9jnR3ZoTv0PW0K0NmVrRsFPaMa9Y5We9O4Hqf_liatg-lvhiVcYpHL_YQpqkurA31sxqtmA-E1yNUWVMMVSBxWSp7ZFFIWawYQYnEXoBE4esRDSWqubhDFWUPyI5wK_5B_YIO-D_kS8%3D) are used.
 (Additionally, Circuit Training explicitly sets reconst=1 and dbglvl=0.)

-* (2) The hypergraph that is fed to hMETIS consists **only** of standard cells and “fixed” (i.e., specified as monolithic clusters of vertices, using the .fix input file mechanism of hMETIS) groups of standard cells.
+* (2) The hypergraph that is fed to hMETIS consists of ports, macro pins and standard cells, and “fixed” groups of ports and standard cells, or macro pins and standard cells.

 Before going further, we provide a **concrete example** for (2).